mnaresh2012/minimumText/README.md

 Hide specified number of character from the paragraph.
 When user will click the "readmore" or "continue" link.
 It will expand and user can see all the content.

 ###Dependencies -
-jQuery -
-We can achieve this functionality with native javascript as-well.
+jQuery - We can achieve this functionality with Native javascript as-well.
 But I did with jQuery.
-Because, Now a days everybody using jQuery.

 ###Plugin Initialization -
 To activate the plugin follow the below format.